Pointcept/Pointcept/README.md

 ```

 #### SPVCNN
-`SPVCNN` is baseline model of [SPVNAS](https://github.com/mit-han-lab/spvnas), it is also a practical baseline for outdoor dataset.
+`SPVCNN` is a baseline model of [SPVNAS](https://github.com/mit-han-lab/spvnas), it is also a practical baseline for outdoor datasets.
 1. Install torchsparse:
 ```bash
 # refer https://github.com/mit-han-lab/torchsparse